-I gave myself almost an hour to rent a bike, which I figured would be plenty of time considering all the rental places were right there in the expo.
-I also called a bike rental shop a week or two beforehand; they said there would be plenty, so I figured I was fine.
+I gave myself almost an hour to rent a bike, which I figured would be plenty of time considering all the rental places were right there.
+I also called a bike rental shop a week or two beforehand.
+They said there’d be plenty of bikes, so I figured I was fine.

 Did you know that people spend seven days biking from San Francisco to Los Angeles?
 (Multiple companies host an option for that.)
-The first booth to tell me about that ride was the California Coast Classic, and they told me you get finisher medals!
+The first booth to tell me about that ride was the California Coast Classic.
+And… you get finisher medals!

 I was pleasantly surprised to hear that plenty of cyclists like getting medals, and plenty of biking events offer them.
 I guess that means I can be a cyclist! 😉

-Keep in mind, at this point I didn’t know how to ride a bike.
-(I’d say I still only have a pretty tenuous hold on it.)
-I also am not sure I would love camping.
+Keep in mind, I have a pretty tenuous hold on how to ride a bike.
+I’m also not sure I would love camping.
 I mean, I’m awesome at going days without showering (lol), but I’m kind of terrified of animals (and I don’t particularly love the outdoors).
 Either way, the people working this booth had me convinced!

 (Although, I couldn’t ride it this year even if I wanted to be crazy enough to do that, ’cause I already have a half marathon going on during their ride, but you should sign up!)

 Not only did AIDS LifeCycle have the best, most fun & noticeable booth, but they also had fun events (some even included free food!) throughout the weekend – a barbecue, a film screening, a recovery ride, and more.
 I mean that’s a lot of planning and love they put into this weekend!